Cressi Leonardo Review – Elegant, Simple, and Functional

 It sports a single button user interface which makes programming and operating the dive computer very user-friendly and pretty straight forward.
 A large display with over-sized digits also makes reading dive data super easy.

-It can also store up to 60 of your most recent dives with optional PC interface for extra storage or\ to get more detailed information about your dives.
+It also has more than enough storage for your dives, as well as optional PC interface for extra storage or to get more detailed information about your dives.

 Also, available in 5 different colors and 2 gauge console, you are sure to find one that suits your style and diving needs.

 But what makes this an ideal entry level dive computer?

 In this Cressi Leonard review you are going to find out why it is one of the best choices for divers just starting out, its most important features, and what other divers who’ve used it are saying.

 By the way, you can get the Cressi Leonardo for the best price Here